denkungsart/filmmakers-api/source/index.html.md

 `Authorization: Bearer ACCESS_TOKEN`

-OAuth Access Tokens expire in 120 minutes and have to be refreshed, your client software is responsible for automating the OAuth flow.
+OAuth access tokens expire after a set period (currently 120 minutes, though this may change in the future) and must be refreshed.
+Your client software is responsible for automating the OAuth flow.
+You can always retrieve the expiry time of an access token from the introspection endpoint listed in the [Filmmakers OpenID Configuration](https://www.filmmakers.eu/.well-known/openid-configuration)."

 ```shell